 “I’ve had a lot of unfortunate things happen to me, but I don’t need to be defined by those things.
 I’m not in denial of them, but they don’t define me.” – Laverne Cox

 This mindset resonated with me.
-When we deny our pain — especially as men — we aren’t able to release and move past it.
-We live behind these masks of masculinity that inflict pain on ourselves, on other people, and on the world.
+As a man, I’ve denied my pain in the past, making it hard to release and move past it.
+I’ve lived behind these masks of masculinity that inflict pain on ourselves, on other people, and on the world.
 It wasn’t until I started to speak to my past sexual abuse that I was able to stop feeling anger and hurt.

 Laverne sees so many men struggle with the way our society values and defines masculinity.
 Masculinity in our society has somehow become synonymous with being invulnerable.
 Especially in her dating life, Laverne meets many men who think if they date her, that means they’re gay.